pytroll/pyresample/docs/source/geo_def.rst

 check the range of longitude values, send a warning if some of them fall outside validity range, and automatically correct the invalid values into [-180;+180[.

-Use function :mod:`utils.wrap_longitudes <utils.wrap_longitudes>` for wrapping longitudes yourself.
+Use function :func:`utils.wrap_longitudes <utils.wrap_longitudes>` for wrapping longitudes yourself.

 AreaDefinition
 --------------

-The cartographic definition of grid areas used by Pyresample is contained in an object of type :mod:`AreaDefinition <geometry.AreaDefinition>` The following arguments are needed to initialize an area:
+The cartographic definition of grid areas used by Pyresample is contained in an object of type :obj:`AreaDefinition <geometry.AreaDefinition>` The following arguments are needed to initialize an area:

 * **area_id** ID of area